6/9 Guitar Chords

 Chord Chart Legend

-6/9 guitar chords are seldom used in modern music.
-They are more widely used by Jazz guitarists who are always teasing and tantalizing with a wide variety of alternative chords looking for the perfect recipe to satiate the hungriest of enthusiasts!
+6/9 guitar chords are widely used by Jazz guitarists who are always teasing and tantalizing with a wide variety of alternative chords looking for the perfect recipe to satiate the hungriest of enthusiasts!